wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 If the HTTP PATCH to the WHIP session has a content type different than "application/trickle-ice-sdpfrag" or the SDP fragment is malformed, the WHIP session MUST reject the HTTP PATCH request with an 4XX error response.

-If the WHIP session supports either Trickle ICE or ICE restarts, but not both, it MUST return an 5XX error response for the HTTP PATCH requests that are not supported as per {{Section 15.5.21 of !RFC9110}}.
+If the WHIP session supports either Trickle ICE or ICE restarts, but not both, it MUST return a "422 Unprocessable Content" error response for the HTTP PATCH requests that are not supported as per {{Section 15.5.21 of !RFC9110}}.

 The WHIP client MAY send overlapping HTTP PATCH requests to one WHIP session.
 Consequently, as those HTTP PATCH requests may be received out-of-order by the WHIP session, if WHIP session supports ICE restarts, it MUST generate a unique strong entity-tag identifying the ICE session as per {{Section 8.8.3 of !RFC9110}}, being OPTIONAL otherwise.
 The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 Created" response to the initial POST request to the WHIP endpoint.